Child & Youth Protection Program

 Please direct your questions to University Police at 518-564-2022.

-The Child and Youth Protection Program requires that individuals who are exercising custody, control, or supervision of children receive training biennial training.
-SUNY’s Office of General Counsel has developed a system-wide training on the SUNY Child Protection Policy for use by SUNY campuses which are shown below.
-Note: These documents may require the latest version of Acrobat Reader, which is available as a free download.
+The Child and Youth Protection Program requires that individuals who are exercising custody, control or supervision of children receive training biennial training.
+SUNY’s Office of General Counsel has developed a system-wide training on the SUNY Child Protection Policy for use by SUNY campuses.

 Child and Youth Protection Training Acknowledgement: